Best cheap gaming headset deals in November 2024

 While cheap gaming headsets aren't necessarily designed first and foremost with music in mind, we've listened to countless musical genres (everything from pop to extreme metal) through many gaming headsets over the years with genuinely pleasing results.
 Now, your mileage will vary depending on driver size (50mm and above sound the richest), but generally speaking, cheap gaming headsets sound good enough for music.

 Looking to spend a bit more cash?
 Then check out our best PS5 headsets, and best PC headsets for gaming guides.
-And we've also rounded up the best cheap gaming monitors and best cheap gaming keyboards if you've wanted peripherals at more wallet-friendly prices.
+We've also rounded up the best cheap gaming monitors and best cheap gaming keyboards if you've wanted peripherals at more wallet-friendly prices.
+To save even more cash, keep an eye on our Black Friday gaming headset deals as the deal extravaganza is right around the corner.